Projective path to points at infinity in spherically symmetric spacetimes: From projective coordinates to three concepts of infinity in spherically symmetric spacetimes

 At this stage, we deal with the projective counterpart of null infinity.
 Indeed, when Eq. \eqref{(2.28)} holds, Eq. \eqref{(2.18)} also implies that $t'=t$, $r'=r$, and hence the coordinates of points at infinity are of the third kind: 0.3cm

 (3) Product of a half-line departing from the origin in the first or fourth quadrant, with a $2$-sphere:

 In other words, we can say that this kind of infinity has points belonging to the products $\rho_{1}\times S^{2}$ and $\rho_{2} \times S^{2}$, where, in the plane with abscissa $r'$ and ordinate $t'$, the negative value of ${t}'_{\infty}$ generates the half-line $\rho_{1}$ which departs from the origin and lies in the first quadrant, whereas the positive value of ${t}'_{\infty}$ generates the half-line $\rho_{2}$ which starts from the origin and lies in the fourth quadrant.
 Our original construction (3) is appropriate for Schwarzschild geometry and is the projective counterpart of future and past null infinity in general relativity.
-Upon defining $x^{1}=t,x^{2}=r,x^{3}=x,x^{4}=y,x^{5}z$, we are dealing with the three-dimensional submanifold of $R^5$ defined by the equations
+Upon defining